 Renters’ Right to Withhold Rent

-California tenants may be allowed to not pay rent if a landlord fails to make necessary repairs to the rental after they have been requested.
-The Repair and Deduct Remedy means that they can also make the repairs themselves and deduct the cost from future rent payments, as long as the cost of repairs do not exceed one month's rent.
+California rental laws allow tenants to not pay rent if a landlord fails to make necessary repairs to the rental after they have been requested.
+The Repair and Deduct Remedy means that they can also make the repairs themselves and deduct the cost from future rent payments, as long as the cost of repairs does not exceed one month's rent.

 Small Claims Courts in California